Frequently Asked Questions

 3) How far in advance should I register?

 Our school doesn't have registration deadlines, and we are always happy to try to accommodate every request, even with little time to do so.
-However, in order to assure availability during high seasons (June & July), we strongly suggest that students book their program 3 or more weeks ahead of time (if you didn't, please send us a message to confirm availability first).
+However, in order to assure availability during high season (June & July), we strongly suggest that students book their program 3 or more weeks ahead of time (if you didn't, please send us a message to confirm availability first).

 5) Am I too old to learn Spanish?